alchemyplatform/aa-sdk/site/smart-accounts/modular-account/getting-started.md

 <<< @/snippets/aa-alchemy/connected-client.ts

 ::: tip Address calculation
-For the Light Account, the address of the smart account will be calculated as a combination of [the owner and the salt](https://github.com/alchemyplatform/light-account/blob/main/src/LightAccountFactory.sol#L24-L33).
-You will get the same smart account address each time you supply the same `owner`, the signer used to create the account for the first time.
-You can also optionally supply `salt` if you want a different address for the same `owner` param (the default salt is `0n`).
+For Modular Account, the address of the smart account will be calculated as a combination of [the owners and the salt](https://github.com/alchemyplatform/modular-account/blob/v1.0.x/src/factory/MultiOwnerModularAccountFactory.sol#L79-L82).
+You will get the same smart account address each time you supply the same `owners`, the signer(s) used to create the account for the first time.
+You can also optionally supply `salt` if you want a different address for the same `owners` param (the default salt is `0n`).

 If you want to use a signer to connect to an account whose address does not map to the contract-generated address, you can supply the `accountAddress` to connect with the account of interest.
 In that case, the `signer` address is not used for address calculation, but only for signing the operation.
 :::